-Applications sent or received after the deadline will not be considered.
+Applications sent after the deadline will not be considered.

 Candidates are reminded not to wait until the final days before the closing date of applications’ submissions.
 The Agency cannot be held responsible for any last-minute malfunction due to any overflow of the mailbox.

 If a candidate considers that he/she has been adversely affected by a particular decision, he/she can:

 Human Resources Department

 The complaint must be lodged within 3 months.
 The time limit for initiating this type of procedure starts to run from the time the candidate is notified of the action adversely affecting him/her.

 For details of how to submit an appeal, please consult the website of the European Union Civil Service Tribunal: http://curia.europa.eu/jcms/jcms/Jo1_6308/.
 The time limits for initiating this type of procedure (see Staff Regulations as amended by Council Regulation (EC) No 723/2004 of 22 March 2004, published in Official Journal of the European Union L 124 of 27 April 2004 — http://eur-lex.europa.eu) start to run from the time you become aware of the act allegedly prejudicing your interests.